ALVAR AALTO MEDAL

 JUBILEE YEAR 2017

-Alvar Aalto Medal turn 50 years in 2017.
-In order to celebraty the honorable history, the medal will be handed out exceptionally already after a two years' interval.
-The medalist will be announced in September 2017.
+Alvar Aalto Medal turned 50 years in 2017.
+In order to celebraty the honorable history, the medal was handed out exceptionally after a two years' interval.
+The 2017 medalist is Chinese architect Zhang Ke

 The world-renowned architect Toshiko Mori